Vocal Health Course

 with Storyboard

-Tools Used for Project: Articulate Storyline, Camtasia, Canva, Genially, Google Slides, Ocenaudio, paint.net, VideoAsk
+Tools Used: Articulate Storyline, Camtasia, Canva, Genial.ly, Google Slides, Ocenaudio, paint.net, VideoAsk

 Challenge: Many professionals who lead meetings or give presentations do not have formal vocal training.
-As such, many use their voices inappropriately or inefficiently which leads to vocal health issues such as sore throat, voice loss, vocal nodes, and other ailments.
+As such, they use their voices inappropriately or inefficiently, which leads to vocal health issues such as sore throat, voice loss, vocal nodes, and other ailments.

-Solution: In utilizing the Backward Design Model, the learning outcome of this asynchronous 6-lesson course was to have learners use proper breath support and vocal placement during ILT and other presentations in order to preserve a healthy voice.
-As such, the objectives within each lesson build on skills that the learner will utilize in the final assessment.
-The final assessment is a video-recorded demonstration of these skills in practice.
+Solution: Using the backward design model, the learning outcome of this asynchronous 6-lesson course is for learners to use proper breath support and vocal placement during presentations in order to preserve a healthy voice.
+The objectives within each lesson build on skills that the learner will utilize in a video-recorded demonstration as a final assessment.

-Learning Materials: The course contains multiple edited videos and images, audio examples, various knowledge-based assessments (multiple choice, drag & drop, matching questions, etc.), and a summative skills-based assessment (through VideoAsk).
+Learning Materials: Multiple edited videos and images, self-produced audio examples, interactive content such as various knowledge-based assessments (multiple choice, matching, etc.), and a summative skills-based assessment (through VideoAsk).

 Story, Engagement, and Interactivity: The course is in a story structure where the learner follows a character, Blake, as he goes through the process of improving his voice.
 As Blake is on this journey, the learner is prompted to participate in the same activities that are introduced to Blake.
-Activities include (but are not limited to) learning about the Human Respiratory System through an interactive chart, video tutorials that has the learner participate in the moment, and a final assessment that puts the learner as a character in the story who has to show their cumulative knowledge of the course by introducing Blake before a presentation.
+Activities include (but are not limited to) learning about the human respiratory system through an interactive chart, video tutorials that encourage learner participation, and a final assessment that puts the learner as a character in the story who has to show their cumulative knowledge of the course by introducing Blake before a presentation.

 Results: After working through this course, learners are able to use their voices more efficiently and healthily.
 However, as a skill, it needs continued practice, reflection, and review to keep the benefits consistent.
 As such, the course can be revisited at anytime.